Written by Adeel Abbas

 There are many different synthetic indicators available, with each one designed to change color at a specific pH range.
 Here are a few examples:

-Phenolphthalein is a synthetic indicator that is often used in labs to test the pH of a solution.
+Phenolphthalein is an exmaple of synthetic indicator that is often used in labs to test the pH of a solution.
 It is colorless in neutral solutions, but turns pink or red when added to a basic solution.

 Methyl red is a synthetic indicator that is used to test the pH of a solution.
 It is red in acidic solutions and yellow in basic solutions.